- Get Help

 “He grooms children to sexually abuse them,” he said.
 That’s what he does.
 “That’s what he used his position for—and it lasted for years in the schools.”

-The crime of childhood sex abuse is all the more horrifying and tragic when it is perpetrated by someone whom the community trusts—like an educator.
+The crime of childhood sexual abuse is all the more horrifying and tragic when it is perpetrated by someone whom the community trusts—like a music teacher.
 When music teachers abuse their positions of trust and authority to sexually molest their students, it is especially traumatic for the students’ psychological wellbeing.
 It’s essential to be vigilant for the signs of sexual abuse, particularly when children spend a large amount of time alone with a particular adult (such a music teacher).

-If a child comes to you and says that he or she has been the victim of music teacher sex abuse, you should immediately:
+If a child comes to you and says that he or she has been the victim of music teacher sexual abuse, you should immediately:

-Estey Bomberger’s music teacher sex abuse attorneys have successfully tried numerous cases involving child molesters in diverse positions of authority and respect: teachers, doctors, coaches, day care workers, and others.
+Estey Bomberger’s music teacher sexual abuse attorneys have successfully tried numerous cases involving child molesters in diverse positions of authority and respect: teachers, doctors, coaches, daycare workers, and others.
 In 2010, Estey Bomberger obtained a $30 million settlement for a Californian boy molested by his foster father.
 We understand the terrible psychological toll childhood sexual abuse takes on individuals and families, and we work hard to secure justice for sex abuse victims.

 Call us today for a free and confidential consultation and find out how we can help.
 We are committed to helping you in any way possible.
 If you have been the victim of institutional child molestation/sex abuse, we are ready to stand by your side and fight for you.